lavi09/Airline-Reservation-system/README.md

 # Airline Reservation System
-     It is C++ Console Application that presents menu for the user to choose the following features :
+     It is a C++ Console Application that presents menu for the user to choose the following features :
       1.View Flights Schedule.
       2.Book a seat in the available flight.
       3.Display Flight details.